top of page

 If a child is struggling to poop, holding back on poop, that can bring up all kinds of big feelings.
 Including the uncomfortable feeling of that pressure to poop building up (when the child hasn't made it safe in their head to poop in the potty.)

-Related: If you're seeing that connection between pooping and tough behavior, be sure that doesn't continue to escalate.
+Related: If you're seeing that connection between pooping and tough behavior, you don't want that to escalate.
 You can get support on how to help a child poop in the potty in Jamie's Pooping Solutions course.
-Or I'd be happy to work with you one-on-one in a potty consultations.
+Or I'd be happy to work with you one-on-one in a personal potty consultation.

 Remember, anxiety means that it's physical.